entn-at/tf-kaldi-speaker/README.md

 2. TF: Embedding extraction
 3. Kaldi: Backend classifier (Cosine/PLDA) --> performance evaluation

+* Evaluate the performance:
+    * MATLAB is used to compute the EER, minDCF08, minDCF10, minDCF12.
+    * If you do not have MATLAB, Kaldi also provides scripts to compute the EER and minDCFs.
+The minDCF08 from Kaldi is 10x larger than DETware due to the computation method.

 In our framework, the speaker embedding can be trained and extracted using different network architectures.
 Again, the backend classifier is integrated using Kaldi.